DylanMeeus/springboot_jwt_blog/_posts/2016-01-13-rise-of-the-high-boilerplate-framework-a-look-at-falcor-and-relay.markdown

 I’m sure the newcomers aren’t alone.
 I doubt that seasoned developers like writing a lot of boilerplate and I have a feeling they have a special appreciation for simple and approachable APIs.

 All this considered, I think High Boilerplate Frameworks like Falcor and Relay would do well to simplify their APIs and make themselves more approachable to noobs and veterans alike.

+{% include tweet_quote.html quote_text="High Boilerplate Frameworks like Falcor and Relay would do well to simplify their APIs" %}

 What do you think about the boilerplate required in frameworks like Falcor and Relay?
 Has this hindered you from getting started with them?
 If you’re working with them, is it hindering productivity, or do the benefits they bring outweigh the amount of boilerplate that is needed?